remote-system-maintenance

 • Journal vacuuming: 300-600 MB

-• Total potential: 2+ GB in comprehensive sessions
+• Total: 2+ GB in a comprehensive session

-Typical maintenance session: 15-30 minutes including diagnostics, cleanup, and documentation.
+A typical maintenance session takes 15-30 minutes including diagnostics, cleanup, and documentation.

 Documentation